Carbonate Clumped Isotope Analysis

 In the interest of efficiency, one may wish to load more samples into the tube crackers while the mass spec is still running actual samples (not zeros).
 If the last sample in the previously started sequence has been cracked and is presently being analyzed, it is safe to load new break-seals and get them evacuating using this procedure.
 Do not modify any valves except those referred to in this paragraph.
 Close the multiport bank valve.
 Also close the dual-inlet valves 12 and 13.
 Clean out the tube crackers as normal.
+Make sure the samples you are loading do not have any condensation on them from being recently frozen.
 Load new samples as normal.
 Open only the multiport valves that contain new samples or empty place-holder tubes.
-You may be leaving a few multiport positions vacant because you are still running the prepline.
+It is best to leave the multiport under vacuum so, if you are still going to add samples, clean out the tube cracker that will eventually have a sample it it and put an empty tube in place temporarily.
 The tube crackers associated with the tubes you have just loaded will now be evacuating.
 You can use Isodat Workspace to open the appropriate sequence template and enter the sequence you will start after the current run finishes.
 You can not edit a sequence in Isodat Acquisition while the instrument is running.
 Save the sequence once you have finished editing it.
 Don't worry if it is the same sequence template as is currently running because that one is loaded into memory.

 Samples missing from mass spec datafile - If you know you loaded a sample that does not appear in the data file, the most likely reason for its exclusion is it was too small or too large.
 The sample introduction script screens samples in the multiport based on pressure.
 If the sample is too small to be able to pressurize the bellows enough to achieve the proper m/z 47 signal, the sample is abandoned and pumped away.
 If the sample is so large that the multiport pressure gauge shows a maximum reading, it is assumed the sample leaked and is abandoned and pumped away.
 You can check the Isodat log file to see if this is, in fact, what happened to your sample.
 The log file is locate: